Scaly Leg Mites in Chickens: Cause, Treatment and Prevention

 Treatment 1: Warm Water – Drying – Petroleum Jelly

-Massaging the petroleum jelly in between the scales and the cracks between the growths will help reach these hidden mites.
+Massaging the petroleum jelly between the scales and the cracks between the growths will help reach these hidden mites.
 Smothered in the petroleum jelly, they won’t be able to breathe, leading to suffocation and death.
 They are easily sloughed off after that.

 Don’t pull off these growths on your own.
 Some of these are still attached to tissues underneath the growths.
 Pulling these out can injure your bird.